Abdo0213/GTC-Predictive-Maintenance/README.md

 -   **Classification models** were assessed using Accuracy, Precision, Recall, and F1-Score, with a strong focus on the “Failure” class due to its business relevance.
 -   **The LSTM regression model** was evaluated with RMSE, R², and the NASA C-MAPSS scoring function, which is standard for this dataset.

 ---
-## Submission scope — Current status (Model Training)
-**Note:** A detailed analysis and comparison of all model performances can be found in a separate file: `Model_Comparison.md`.

-### Not part of this submission (work in progress)
-- Finalized model export and deployment

----

 ## 📁 Project Structure